nyarundapeter/Data_Structure_Algorithm_Refresh/data_structures/3_stacks/stack_exercise.md

     reverse_string("We will conquere COVID-19") should return "91-DIVOC ereuqnoc lliw eW"
     ```

-2. Write a function in python that checks if paranthesis in the string are balanced or not.
-Possible parantheses are "{}',"()" or "[]".
+2. Write a function in python that checks if parenthesis in the string are balanced or not.
+Possible parentheses are "{}',"()" or "[]".
     ```
     is_balanced("({a+b})")     --> True
     is_balanced("))((a+b}{")   --> False